-In most cases, you have the same leave entitlements during pregnancy as you have before pregnancy.
+In most cases, you have the same leave entitlements during pregnancy as you had before pregnancy.
 These entitlements include sick leave, annual leave and long service leave.

 You can use sick leave during your pregnancy regardless of whether your sickness is related to your pregnancy.
 The usual sick leave conditions still apply.

-There is also a ‘special maternity leave’.
-This is unpaid leave a woman eligible for parental leave can take if she can’t work because she has a pregnancy-related illness or if the pregnancy ends within 28 weeks of the expected birth date – for example, because of a miscarriage.
+There is also special maternity leave.
+This is unpaid leave a woman who’s eligible for parental leave can take if she can’t work because she has a pregnancy-related illness or if the pregnancy ends within 28 weeks of the expected birth date – for example, because of a miscarriage.

 To take special maternity leave, you need to give your employer notice as soon as possible.
 This can be after the leave has started.
 You also need to give your employer an approximate length of time you think you’ll be away from work.